Strunzdesign/snet-devel/README.md

-# The s-net-specifig header files
+# The s-net-specific header files
 The header files required to build the snet-tools and other s-net-specific clients

 This software is intended to be portable and makes use of the boost libraries.
 It was tested on GNU/Linux (GCC toolchain)